davhunt/app-analyzePRF-GIFTI/README.md

 # app-analyzePRF-GIFTI (Surface)

 This service runs the [analyzePRF toolbox](https://github.com/kendrickkay/analyzePRF) to derive pRF (population receptive field) measurements on the cortical surface, from retinotopy task fMRI data.
+In this model a static, compressive nonlinearity is applied to the modeled BOLD response before PRFs are fit, in line with findings that spatial summation in human visual cortex is compressive.
 Measurements include r^2, polar angle, eccentricity, and rf width.

+Visually responsive voxels (or grayordinates) are analyzed and properties of each grayordinate is extracted from the fMRI data.
+PRF measurements include the grayordinate's r^2 (variance explained), receptive field angle, eccentricity, and size (std of the Gaussian), as well as the (typically compressive) exponent of the Gaussian used to model the receptive field's visual response contrast, the gain describing the pRF model, and the mean signal intensity.

 [![pRF parameters](https://raw.githubusercontent.com/davhunt/pictures/master/Screenshot%20from%202019-04-17%2014-41-11.png)